What is tizanidine?

 Tizanidine is used to treat spasticity by temporarily relaxing muscle tone.

-Tizanidine may also be used for purposes other than those listed in this medication guide.
+Tizanidine may also be used for purposes not listed in this medication guide.

 How should I take tizanidine?

-Tizanidine is a short-acting medication, and its effects will be most noticeable between 1 and 6 hours after you take it.
-This medication should be taken only for daily activities that require relief from muscle spasticity.
+Tizanidine is a short-acting medication, and its effects will be most noticeable between 1 and 3 hours after you take it.
+You should take this medicine only for daily activities that require relief from muscle spasms.